lyssieth/Opportunity/Magic/Elements/README.md

 ### Angelic and Demonic

-They interact destructively, being the hardest element to combine successfully.
+They interact destructively (think matter/antimatter), being the hardest elements to combine successfully.

 Both can pierce the other's defense, and both sides generally only use their respective element for offense rather than defense.